-- Working with assorted media such as pencil, colouring pencil, paint, fine line pen, ink, Modroc and art mache - Experimenting with different techniques such as drawing, painting and model- making

-- Researching artists and images using a variety of sources such as books, the internet and magazines - Learning to appreciate how to visually analyse a piece of artwork - Observational drawing.
+- Working with assorted media such as pencil, colouring pencil, paint, pen, Modroc, clay, textiles and photography - Experimenting with different techniques such as drawing, painting, textiles and 3D work - Researching artists and images using a variety of sources such as books, the internet and magazines - Learning to appreciate how to visually analyse a piece of artwork

-In Year 7 students will focus on skills relating to tonal drawing, painting and 3D.
-They will attain and demonstrate mastery through the production of final pieces at the end of each project.
-These will be opportunities for them to bring the taught skills together and link them closely to a chosen theme.
-They will also have the opportunity to demonstrate their mastery through weekly homework tasks and sketchbook challenges.
+In Year 7 pupils will focus on skills relating to tonal drawing, painting, textiles and 3D.
+They will attain and demonstrate mastery through the production of final outcomes in each mini project.
+There will be opportunities for them to bring the taught skills together and link them closely to a chosen theme.
+They will also have the opportunity to demonstrate their mastery through weekly homework tasks and extension opportunities in Art club.